NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/repeat.md

 In the model example below, we have 36 turtles who are initially placed in a circle layout when the *setup* button is clicked.
-When we click the go button, each turtle turns right 1 degrees and moves forward 0.03 units 360 times.
+When we click the go button, each turtle turns right 1 degree and moves forward 0.03 units 360 times.
 This simple repetition behavior results in a very interesting shape.